-I have been incredibly busy this holiday season and school season, and, well… The season of life in general.
-Let’s just say this doing-a-blog thing, Teachers-Pay-Teachers-product thing, taking care of twin toddlers, a 16-year-old senior (senior!
-Yikes!), my 13-year-old, my husband, and a large class of third graders… Well, it’s just flat-out hard.
+I have been incredibly busy this holiday season and school season, and, well… the season of life in general.
+Let’s just say this doing-a-blog thing; Teachers-Pay-Teachers-product thing; taking care of twin toddlers, a 16-year-old senior (Senior!
+Yikes!), my 13-year-old, my husband, and a large class of third graders… well, it’s just flat-out hard.
 However, one thing that makes it all worthwhile is the reward of knowing that in each of those lives mentioned above, I am touching them and making an impact — I am especially building relationships with students.

-Sometimes as teachers it easy to feel devalued, underappreciated, and overworked.
+Sometimes as teachers it is easy to feel devalued, underappreciated, and overworked.
 Sometimes our day-to-day headaches can overwhelm us and make us wonder if we are really making a difference.
 Unfortunately, we don’t always receive the instant validation that we need; rather, it all comes down to faith.
 Trust that what you are doing IS enough and it IS making a difference.

 1.)
 Greet each student by name in the morning with a handshake, high five, or hug.
 If you are one of those teachers who have not been lucky enough to catch everything and build immunity to all the millions of germs out there, you can definitely just fist bump with students.
-It would help you appear cool anyway… Not that you need it, right?
+It would help you appear cool anyway… not that you need it, right?

 3.)
 Use their names in everything.
-I always use my students’ names in story problems, grammar sentences, test questions, so on.
+I always use my students’ names in story problems, grammar sentences, test questions, and so on.
 They love watching for their names!
-This is something so, so simple, yet has such a huge impact on building relationships with students.
+This is something so, so simple, yet it has such a huge impact on building relationships with students.

 4.)
 Leave little notes.
-We often leave little love notes in our children’s lunch boxes, or on the mirror for our significant other.
+We often leave little love notes in our children’s lunch boxes or on the mirror for our significant other.
 I know, I know.
 You already have so much to do — do you really have time for that too?
 I just leave one or two notes a week for my students on a Post-It note.
 It just says something like, “I love how yesterday you did…” If you do reader’s workshop, the reader’s response letter is another great option!
 I always write my students back and they love it!